 Jack of All Trades

 Starting as an Apprentice bard, if you have no skill ranks or boosts in a skill, you can add 1 to the roll.
-Each level in this job this number increases by 1.
+For each level in this job, the number increases by 1 (+2 as a Journeyman at 7th level, +3 as a Magister at 10th level, etc.).

 Peerless Skill